godotengine/godot-docs/development/compiling/introduction_to_the_buildsystem.rst

     user@host:~/godot$ scons platform=x11 -j 4

-Note that there are currently `issues <https://github.com/godotengine/godot/issues/5182>`__ with parallel builds for at least some users, so if you are running into errors, try building without the ``-j`` parameter.
+Note that there are currently issues (:issue:`5182`) with parallel builds for at least some users, so if you are running into errors, try building without the ``-j`` parameter.

 Resulting binary
 ----------------